Alyaksej/array_processing/README.md

 ## Library description

-This library is written on C and it's used to process data in the form of a byte array of uint_8 format.
+This library is written on C and it's used to process data of byte array of uint_8 format.

 Description of the function input parameters